To discuss the differences between a table saw, and a miter saw, this article starts with a table saw.

 4. Things you should know about a miter saw

-A miter saw cannot handle all the cuts that a table saw can handle but it has a huge advantage over all table saws.
+A miter saw cannot handle all the cuts that a table saw can handle, but it has a huge advantage over all table saws.
 Have you heard of angled cuts?
-There are some projects that require making cuts at different angles.
+Some projects require making cuts at different angles.

 A table saw may not help much here.
 A miter saw is the best for such cuts.
-It is a machine with a blade mounted on it and so you can bevel it or tilt it to the right or to the left to the required degree.
+It is a machine with a blade mounted on it, so you can bevel it or tilt it to the right or to the left to the required degree.